Prof A Seshia and Professor E A Hall

 This course covers the principles, technologies, methods and applications of biosensors and bioinstrumentation.
 The objective of this course is to link engineering principles to understanding of biosystems in sensors and bioelectronics.
 It will provide the student with detail of methods and procedures used in the design, fabrication and application of biosensors and bioelectronic devices.
 The fundamentals of measurement science are applied to optical, electrochemical, mass, and pressure signal transduction.
-Upon successful completion of this course, students are expected to be able to explain biosensing and transducing techniques, design and construct biosensors instrumentation.
+Upon successful completion of this course, students are expected to be able to explain biosensing and transduction techniques, as well as design and construct biosensor instrumentation.

 - Overview of Biosensors